 Setting up the workstation for the new employees before their arrival is quite important.
 It gives the new employees a good impression of the company.
 Not having the required tools for doing the job can restrict new employees from performing their duties successfully.
 So, it is important to set up each employee’s email, phone number, computer, and other tools ahead of time to help the new hires to give their best.

 Ensure that new employees get access to any essential programs

 Apart from the workstation, it is important to make sure that the new employees get easy access to any necessary programs, electronic files, software, or tools from the first day.
 If this step is skipped, it can affect the outlook of new employees on the company, stunt their training, and even affects their ability to work effectively.

 It is important to give some time for the new hires to meet all the main people and visit various departments in the company.
 This step gives them an idea about where to go for their needs to get the work done.
 Such introductions can make them understand the working process of the company and what role they have to play in the overall process.

 Within the first week, you should organize a team lunch meeting or a get-together after working hours for new hires and other team members.
 This step can allow all the members of the team and their new colleagues to know each other both on a professional and personal level.
 Even new employees can feel valued and are more likely to stay around.

 In the first week or later the new employees need to concentrate on their training.
 The employees may have done the same job function at some other places, but still, they can be some changes in the functions of the companies.
 So, it is crucial to give plenty of time for the new employees to focus on their training programs.
 The training should focus on company rules, procedures, processes, and expectations.

-To reduce the workload of HR professionals, most of the on-boarding process can be automated.
-Companies can either choose a reliable on-boarding software or HR payroll software with features that make the on-boarding process easy.
-Such software can reduce paperwork, minimize manual intervention and errors, save time and provide various other benefits.
+To reduce the workload of HR professionals, most of the onboarding process can be automated.
+Companies can either choose reliable onboarding software or HR payroll software with features that make the onboarding process easy.
+Such software can reduce paperwork, minimize manual intervention and errors, save time, and provide various other benefits.